HabitRPG/habitica/README.md

 #[HabitRPG](http://habitrpg.com/)

 [HabitRPG](http://habitrpg.com/) is a habit tracker app which treats your goals like a Role Playing Game.
-As you accomplish goals, you level up.
-If you fail your goals, you lose hit points.
+Level up as you succeed, lose HP as you fail, earn money to buy weapons and armor.

 ![Screenshot](https://s3.amazonaws.com/lefnirePublicFiles/habitrpg_screen.jpeg "Screenshot")